strang3nt/MeMoCo_assignments/assignment_2/report/report.md

 # Introduction

+A company produces boards with holes used to build electric panels.
+The company wants to minimize the total drilling time for each board, taking into account that the time needed for making an hole is the same and constant for all the holes.
+This is an instance of the Traveling Salesperson Problem (TSP).

 In this report I show the implementation of a heuristic for the Traveling Salesperson Problem (TSP).
 The heuristic is the Lin-Kernighan (LK) heuristic for TSP [@lin_effective_1973].
-LK is a very successful attempt at solving TSP: it is able to solve instances with unknown optimal solutions (as of 1971, when Lin and Kernighan wrote the paper), with near optimal results.
+LK is a very successful attempt at solving TSP: it was able to solve instances with, at the time (1971), unknown optimal solutions, with near optimal results.
 And it was able to do so within a $O(n^{2.2})$ time complexity.
-The Lin-Kernighan heuristic is the starting point of a more advanced heuristic called Lin-Kernighan-Helsgaun.
-The latter is to this day one of the best performing algorithms for TSP [@HELSGAUN2000106].
+The Lin-Kernighan heuristic is the starting point for a more advanced heuristic called Lin-Kernighan-Helsgaun.
+The latter is, to this day, one of the best performing algorithms for TSP [@HELSGAUN2000106].

-In the first sections of the paper I show the LK implementation.
+In the first section of the paper I show the LK implementation.
 Then I compare LK with a MILP model for TSP.
-The comparison shows the difference in computation time, optimality of the solutions.
+The comparison shows the difference in computation time, and optimality of the solutions.

 # Lin-Kernighan heuristic

-## Background
+## Graph-theretical background

 Let $G = (V, E)$ be an undirected, complete graph, where $V$ is the set of nodes, and $E$ is the set of edges where $(u, v) \in E$ is an edge.
 Let $c: E \to\mathbb{Z}$ be a total function that given an edge $(u, v)$ returns its cost.